Back to Blog

 Instagram hashtags serve two distinct functions that most marketers conflate: discoverability and categorization.
 Discoverability means new people find your post through a hashtag they follow or search.
 Categorization means Instagram's algorithm better understands your content and distributes it to relevant audiences.

-In 2026, Instagram's algorithm has become sophisticated enough that keyword context in captions and alt text carries more discoverability weight than hashtags alone.
+In 2026, Instagram's algorithm has become sophisticated enough that keyword context in captions and alt text carries more discoverability weight than hashtags alone (Semrush).
 But hashtags still matter — particularly for reaching non-followers in your specific niche — and a strategic hashtag set can meaningfully expand your organic reach.

 The mistake most accounts make is treating hashtags as a volume game: more tags equals more reach.
 This logic was sound before 2020.
 Today, relevance and specificity beat volume every time.